From A Wiki of Ice and Fire

 In the end, she feigns stealing a bag of coins from a captain on his way to meet with the old man.
 She splits the bag in the attempt, and switches one of the captain's coins with one of her own, coated in poison.
 After the switch, she escapes.
 Later, the old man's heart mysteriously gives out.

 The Winds of Winter

-When Ser Harys Swyft arrives in Braavos on a mission to negotiate with the Iron Bank of Braavos, the mummers of the Gate perform The Bloody Hand, a play presumably about Tyrion Lannister's tenure as Hand of the King to Joffrey.
-Arya plays a maid, presumably Sansa Stark, who is raped by Tyrion, played by a dwarf named Bobono.
+When Ser Harys Swyft arrives in Braavos on a mission to negotiate with the Iron Bank of Braavos, the mummers of the Gate perform the play The Bloody Hand in which Arya plays a maid, presumably Sansa Stark, who is raped by Tyrion, played by a dwarf named Bobono.

 Arya and Death

 During her journey, Arya is subjected to many hard situations in the war-torn Riverlands.
 Her fiery personality prompts her to take the initiative and fight back, and so she is led to kill and ultimately wishes to murder specific characters herself.
 This course of action is supposed to end as of A Feast for Crows with her being an assassin trainee in Braavos, as the leader stresses becoming indifferent to death and killing.
 She continues, however, to repeat to herself the names of the people she wishes dead.
 Some names are added as she goes, and others are dropped when the character dies or becomes closer to her.
 She calls it a prayer, and ends it with the words Valar Morghulis.
 The names are: